Oh, to be a plastic bag. Helpful, ubiquitous and ever useful. Carefree, wafting on the wind, and alive for a thousand years.

 But the ban inflamed the nation’s bag makers, who intervened before the law could take effect.
 They wielded two ballot measures to poke a stick in the eye of the Legislature and the grocery industry, whom they haven’t forgiven for switching sides to support the ban after lawmakers allowed the grocers to keep the 10 cent fee.

 So, in the confounding manner of direct democracy, California voters in November will ponder two opposing initiatives, each sponsored by the plastic bag industry—which has spent more than $6 million to put them on the ballot.

 One, Prop.
 67, is a referendum—an attempt to block the bag ban by asking voters whether they agree with the new law.
 The plastic bag industry is hoping to convince enough Californians to vote no, thereby preempting the ban.

 Another, Prop.
 65, would redirect the 10 cent bag fee consumers pay, so that rather than stores reaping the benefit, it would instead go to an environmental fund administered by the state Wildlife Conservation Board.
 The plastics industry is backing this one, a smack-down to the grocery industry.

-If the bag ban survives at the polls, Californians would say goodbye to one of the world’s most utilitarian products.
+Assuming the bag ban survives at the polls, Californians will say goodbye to one of the world’s most utilitarian products.
 Thus would the plastic bag, a humble object engineered to be of long and useful service, become undone by its very design.

 It already has been exiled from 150 cities and counties, primarily along the Pacific coast.